 - UNCW has the top transfer student graduation rate in the University of North Carolina system as well as one of the leading four-year graduation rates.

 - In December 2013, the Southern Association of Colleges and Schools (SACS) reaffirmed the University of North Carolina Wilmington's reaccreditation, which will remain in effect until the next review in 2023.
-UNCW's review from SACS requires no additional reporting requirements, an accomplishment that only an average of 35 percent of universities achieve.
+UNCW's review from SACS requires no additional reporting requirements, an accomplishment that only an average of 35 percent of universities achieves.

 - UNCW's faculty has created a multi-disciplinary, applied learning model - known as ETEAL (Experiencing Transformative Education through Applied Learning) - that incorporates internships, study abroad, community-based projects, research, directed independent study options and other educational opportunities.
 ETEAL inspires students to focus on creative inquiry, critical thinking skills, and written and verbal communication.

-- UNCW and Cape Fear Community College (CFCC) created a total of $1.2 billion in added regional income for fiscal year 2012-13, according to analysis from Economic Modeling Specialists International (EMSI).
+- UNCW and Cape Fear Community College (CFCC) created a total of $1.2 billion in added regional income for the fiscal year 2012-13, according to analysis from Economic Modeling Specialists International (EMSI).
 Assessing each campus's impact on the regional economy, EMSI analyzed payroll and operations spending, construction spending, and the spending of students, visitors, alumni and start-up companies.

 - According to Moody's Investor Service, UNCW's market strength, sustained enrollment growth, healthy financial operations and track record of state support contributed to its April 2015 decision to affirm the existing A1 underlying rating on UNCW's General Revenue Bonds and the A2 rating on the university's Certificates of Participation.
 The credit rating agency also assigned an A2 rating to UNCW's proposed Refunding Limited Obligation Bonds.